redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 -----------------------------------------

-RedKite CMS requires a **Symfony 2.3** application, so download the latest Symfony2 release then open the composer.json file and add the following requirements:
+RedKite CMS requires a **Symfony 2.3** application, so download the latest Symfony2 release then open the composer.json file and add the following packages:

 .. code-block:: text